usreekumar/nucleo-l476-blinky-gcc/README.md

 		$ sudo cp stlink/config/udev/rules.d/49-stlinkv* /etc/udev/rules.d/

 ## Procedure to use the code after installing the prerequisites
-	- Modify the Makefile as necessary (like changing the compiler adn st-link path)
+	- Modify the Makefile as necessary (like changing the compiler and st-link path)
 	- cd to the directory
 	- make
 	- make flash